216.1 Guideline: Public Comment

 III.
 SIGN UP FOR PUBLIC COMMENT

-Individuals can sign up in advance by emailing or calling the Board Secretary or by filling out the form available on the District website.
-Advance sign up may occur through 12 noon on a board meeting date.
+Individuals requesting to participate in public comment must sign up in advance by emailing or calling the board secretary or by filling out the form available on the District website.
+Advance sign up may occur until noon on the day of the board meeting.

 Individuals must indicate their name, address, phone number or email and the subject they are addressing.
 Individuals should also note if their public comment will address something directly related to an agenda item or a non-agenda related item.